Payments - Paddle setup

 API Key:

-- Click Generate API key, give it a name (e.g. "web2app"), and copy the key.
+2. Click Generate API key, give it a name such as "web2app", and copy the key.

 Client-side Token: